stevej/tt09-fnv1a-stevej/docs/info.md

 ## How to test

 Supply a byte to `ui_in`, read the LRC on `uo_out`.
 Keep feeding it bytes and you'll keep getting new LRC codes.
-Code resets when the board resets.
+Code resets when the chip resets.

 ## External hardware